dclbas/LMS_Controls/DialogFlow/README.md

 **_Entities_** updates:

-- Under the DF sidebar, select Entities and choose `@lms_player`.
+- Under the DF sidebar, select Entities and choose `@mediaplayers`.
 Update the names and synonyms to reflect your player entity names and any synonyms you may have for them.
 The player entity names are the part after the `media_player.`of your existing LMS players in HA.
 As an example entity `media_player.kitchen` the name would be **kitchen**
-- Choose `@lms_source` and update the music source entity if required.
+- Choose `@source` and update the music source entity if required.
 At this time, only LMS (local) and Spotify are supported.
-- Choose `@lms_sync_player`.
-Update the names and synonyms to reflect your (upto 5) sync destination player entity names and any synonyms you may have for them.